Krisseck/php-rag/README.md

 ### Backend (database)

+- Solr
+- ElasticSearch

-Currently only supports Solr server.
-But more backends (like SQL or Elasticsearch) can be done easily, just implement the `Krisseck\PhpRag\Backend\BackendInterface`.
+More backends (like MySQL or Sqlite) can be done easily, just implement the `Krisseck\PhpRag\Backend\BackendInterface`.

 ### LLM

-Supports both Replicate and KoboldAI LLM services.
+- Replicate
+- KoboldAI Horde

 Replicate is easier to use, you can get a free API key on https://replicate.com/.

 For Replicate, you need to provide the hash of the model version you will be using.
 You can get the hash from "Versions" tab on a model's page.